Man Up | Ep. 186 • May 23, 2017

 Okay, so he doesn’t see that the issue is actually their insecurity.
 He thinks it’s about admitting mistakes.
 It’s not about fucking mistakes, dude.
 Everybody makes mistakes.
 It’s about, why did these mistakes happen?
 That’s what you need to understand.
 Most of the time, when I get a question, it’s like this surface level; and when people click on a random YouTube video – and I’m not targeting random YouTube views.
 Notice how we don’t have a lot of comments here because I’m trying to funnel everybody into Facebook.

 I don’t like anonymous comments on YouTube.
-There’s a lot of cowardice on you.
+There’s a lot of cowardice on YouTube.
 No disrespect to you guys on YouTube, but if you’re not on the Facebook, I don’t really respect you that much.
 Get in the fucking Facebook group if you want my respect, but we don’t give a fuck about the views or about the thumbs up and all that shit.
 Those are all vanity metrics, as they say.
 So anyway, most people on YouTube are looking for surface-level answers, and we need to stop click baiting so much of our titles and make them deeper.
 Maybe I’ll do that for this one, so that people who are looking for deeper-level answers will get more attracted to the longer-form videos.

 And that’s one of the issues with Raoul here, and that’s normal.
 Normal people do this, right?
 He doesn’t see the underlying issues that are causing all of this drama that are coming from insecurity; not from like, “Do we need to admit our own error’s to each other?”
 It’s not about admitting error or admitting mistakes.
-Everyone makes mistake, and of course you got to admit them when you find them, but it’s why did those things happen?
+Everyone makes mistakes, and of course you got to admit them when you find them, but it’s why did those things happen?
 If you don’t figure out why they happen, they’re just going to keep happening up here.

 And if you’re at the surface level underneath, and you’ve got this rotting root, the branches will always die.
 So, you got to figure out what the root problem is.
 And then he’s already getting into it because Raoul’s been in the group for a little while.
 He says, “On a side note, I need to work on my EQ and build up my emotional intelligence.
-I try taking up meditation, but that is…”
+I tried taking up meditation, but that is…”

 It’s not just up here.
-It’s got to be changing here.
+It’s got to be change in here.
 That’s the problem.
 Everyone is up here.
 Raoul is up here.
 That’s the problem.
 He’s got to get down here and to develop the emotional.
 School and wherever else you learn most of your shit has not taught this to you, and that’s normal.
 I haven’t seen a single school system that does deep work in psychology.
 In Canada, where I was raised, it happened in literature class, where we read Thomas Hardy, and Henry James, and Shakespeare; these are great instructional tools for teaching psychology, and a lot of schools have gotten rid of those to make people employable.

-And then by the time they actually graduate from school, all of those school skills that they’ve learned have become obsolete.
+And then by the time they actually graduate from school, all of those skills that they’ve learned have become obsolete.
 It’s a sad thing.
 Don’t give up the humanities.
 Finally, he says:

 “I’ve tried taking up meditation, but that isn’t helping much.
 Maybe because it’s just been a week.”
 Okay, yeah, I’m not going to make fun of you, but I should.
 It’s just been a week.
 But here’s the thing, whenever I hear people say – and just to end-off on this, whenever I hear people say they have trouble with meditation, I then ask them, “How do you know whether you’re doing it right?”
 A lot of people, I think, are doing it wrong, and that’s because they’re learning it off an app or something.